Who is PPG Catie?

 Catie has been drawn by a very talented artist, Mr. Lubomir Hogenauer.
 If you like to contact him, please write to: email@example.com Needless to say, she is copywrited and cannot be copied or reproduced without my permission.
 You knew that :-).

 The first 3 weeks were very tough.
 They were afraid, hid under everything and anything and it took patience, a process of opening up their „living space“ one room at a time, lots of love and food before I gave up.
 I called my friends and said „Look, these girls just don’t want to be here.
 I think it would be best if you took them back“.
-As if Catie understood me – she is a truly mystical cat.
+As if Catie understood me – she is a truly mystical cat – like all turtoise, calico kitties.
 She came over to me, sat on my lap and started purring!
 Cats!
 So, needless to say, I kept them or better said, they decided to keep us and it’s been fun loving TLC sessions, broken dishes, wonderful chases all over the house – your typical cat life in a cat friendly household.
 Dasenka is not impressed but it gives all three something to do all day, beside sleep, eat, play, groom themselves and each other.
-They are learning to get along.
+They have learned to tolerate each other.

 Misa and Catie hard at being cats.
 I call this picture “what love lookes like”.